BlackDice/lill/README.md

 ## How to use LiLL

-First you need container object, I call it *owner*.
-It can be anything that is recognized as `object` or `function` by `typeof` operator (except `null` of course).
-Object has to pass the check by `Object.isExtensible()` too.
+First you need container object, We call it *owner*.
+It can be anything that is recognized as *object* or *function* by `typeof` operator (except *null* of course).
+On top of that, *owner* has to pass the check by `Object.isExtensible()`.

-	var Lill = require('lill')
+	var Lill = require 'lill'
 	var owner = {}
 	Lill.attach(owner) === owner

 LiLL is designed to not create any state objects.
-Small disadvantage of such solution is that you have to pass owner object to every operation method.
+Small disadvantage of such solution is that you have to pass *owner* object to every operation method.

 ### Adding to the list

 To keep the memory footprint low, information about neighbors are stored on added item using Symbols.
 That means you can add only items capable of this.
 No primitive values allows that.
 You can use objects and functions.

-	var item = {foo: "bar"}
+	var item = foo: 'bar'
-	Lill.add(owner, item)
+	Lill.add owner, item

 ### Removing from the list

 This works very similar to adding.
 Previously added properties are completely removed from the item and neighbors are modified accordingly.

-	Lill.remove(owner, item)
+	Lill.remove owner, item

+### Iterating the list

+Currently only basic iteration is supported and looks like this.

+	iterate = (item, i) ->
+		# do your work with item

+	Lill.each owner, iterate, optionalContext

+There is also internal counter of the items currently on the list.
+This can be used for example to randomly pick item from the list.

+	Lill.getSize owner

-### Accessing the list
+### Accessing the items

-Currently list supports only basic iteration, but this can be easily expanded and I am planning to do it in form of simple plugin system.

-Basically all added items keeps information about it's neighbors.
-You can access these information easily using public symbols.
-Note that values of these properties are not protected in any way and if you modify them, the list is practically broken.
+Every items on the list keeps information about it's neighbors.
+You can access these informations like this.

-	item[ Lill.sNext ]
-	item[ Lill.sPrev ]
+	Lill.getNext owner, item
+	Lill.getPrevious owner, item

-This is hardly enough.
-You probably want to know where the list begins or eventually where it ends.
-For this you have read-only access to so called head and tail.
+You might want to know where the list begins too.
+This works very similar.

-	Lill.getHead(owner)
-	Lill.getTail(owner)
+	Lill.getHead owner
+	Lill.getTail owner

-Now you could iterate the list very easily like this
+Now you could iterate the list like this.

-	var item = Lill.getHead(owner)
+	item = Lill.getHead owner
-	while (item) {
+	while item
-		// do your work with the item
+		# do your work with the item
-		item = item[ sNext ]
+		item = Lill.getNext owner, item
-	}

-If you want more convenient way or maybe separate logic to the function, LiLL contains one easy to use method for this with little added bonus in form of 0-based index of item in the list.

-	function iterate(item, i) {
-		// do your work with item
-	}

-	Lill.each(owner, iterate, optionalContext)

-Finally there is also internal counter of the items currently on the list.

-	Lill.getSize(owner)
+### Clearing the list

+To conveniently clear the list, just call the following.

+	Lill.clear owner

 ### Detach the list

-If you want to free up all resources used by LiLL connected to one owner, simply call `Lill.detach(owner)`.
+If you want remove all items from the list and pretty much dispose everything that LiLL was using, do it like this.

+	Lill.detach owner

+Detached object can be later attached again if you like.
+If you use any of the operation methods on detached object, error will be thrown.

 ## Known limitation

 Due to simplicity of the solution, single object can be "owner" only once.
-Similarly all items added to the list cannot be part of another linked list.
+Item can be present in multiple lists without influencing each other.

 ## Tests